huitema/quic-in-space/draft-huitema-quic-in-space.md

 that case, one of the dozen repeats will most likely be successful, but of course a lot of extra energy will have been expanded.
-But the connection establishment will fail if the process is interrupted too soon, either because the maximum number of repeats has been reached, or because the "idle timeouty" has been exceeded.
+But the connection establishment will fail if the process is interrupted too soon, either because the maximum number of repeats has been reached, or because the "idle timeout" has been exceeded.

+## Server Side Timeout (#server-timeout)

+The long delays also affect the server side of the handshake.
+The server will only be able to assess the RTT of the initial path when it receives the first acknowledgement from the client.
+The handshake will fail if the server discards the connection state before receiving this first acknowledgement.
+As on the client side, this could happen if the maximum number of repeats has been reached, or if the "idle timeout" has been exceeded.

 ## Idle Timeout